20 Jan 2025

 Australian storm facts

 Severe storms hit Australia with surprising frequency.
-Between 2010 and 2020, the Bureau of Meteorology (BOM) recorded over 5,000 severe storms, which is an average of 500 storms annually.
-Many more storms go unreported because they occur over unpopulated areas or were not reported.
+Between 2014 and 2024, the Bureau of Meteorology (BOM) recorded almost 3,000 severe storms, which is an average of almost 300 storms annually.2

 While the peak thunderstorm period is October to March, severe storms can occur any time.
-One of Australia’s most costly thunderstorms hit the eastern suburbs of Sydney in April 1999, causing $1.7 billion in insurance claims – a figure that would rise to $3.3 billion today.
+One of Australia’s most costly thunderstorms hit the eastern suburbs of Sydney in April 1999, causing $1.7 billion in insurance claims – a figure that would rise to $3.34 billion today.3

 5 storm preparation tips

-Wild weather can stir up quickly, so it makes sense to have your storm safety plan in place long before dark clouds start rolling over the horizon.
-Here are five steps which may help you stay safe during storm season.
+Wild weather can hit fast, so it makes sense to have your storm safety plan in place long before dark clouds start rolling over the horizon.
+Here are five steps that may help you stay safe during storm season.

 1. Keep gutters, downpipes and drains clean